 Pema Chodron tells stories of interactions with people that were literally transformed by applying Tonglen on the spot.
 For example, she tells a story of a therapist who was in the presence of a parent who was extremely angry.
 Instead of becoming defensive – as was the therapist’s usual response with confronted by such intense aggression – he began to breathe in the anger and breathe out ease.
-Shortly, the client calmed down and was able to get to the pain under the explosive anger of just moments before.
-The therapist was convinced that the Tonglen not only helped transform the energy in the room, but also shifted his own state of mind into one much more receptive and at ease.
+The therapist’s comments to the client carried the quality of compassion and ease.
+Shortly, the client calmed down and was able to experience the pain under the explosive anger of just moments before.
+The therapist was convinced that engaging Tonglen not only helped transform the energy in the room, but also shifted his own state of mind that was much more receptive and at ease.

-Begin by noticing that the energy of love in your heart is like a fire.
-You might imagine the fire of love burning in your heart now.
+Begin by noticing that the energy of love in your heart is the fire of love.
+You might imagine this fire of love burning in your heart now.
 This is the energy into which you will breathe the distressing feeling.
-Love neutralizes and transforms whatever it touches and, as you do Tonglen regularly, the strength of the fire of love in your heart increases.
+Love’s fiery presence neutralizes and transforms whatever it touches and, as you do Tonglen regularly, the strength of the fire of love in your heart increases.

-As you get in touch with the feeling that’s causing you distress, remind yourself that this energy represents a universal human feeling, thought, or physical experience and that countless people you will never know also experience this feeling.
+As you get in touch with the feeling that’s causing you distress, remind yourself that this energy represents a universal human feeling, thought, or physical experience and that countless people you will never know also experience this feeling in this present moment.

 Then, begin to breathe in this collective distress, along with your own, bringing it into your heart space where the fire of love neutralizes and transforms it.
 As you exhale, send peace, compassion, ease – whatever quality you choose – first to yourself throughout your whole body and then out to all those other people who suffer from the same distress.